Jacob and Esau - Round 2

 - The place where his son Joseph would be buried long after (Joshua 24:32).

 He also builds an altar here and uses his new name for the first time by calling the altar "God is the God of Israel".
-It is as a token step that in a land of idolatry, Jacob establishes the first place where the land and the altar are owned by believers of the true God.
+It is a token that in a land of idolatry, Jacob establishes the first place where the land and the altar are owned by believers of the true God.

 1. If God is with you, who can be against you?